omarhachach/snorlax/README.md

 # Snorlax
 Snorlax is another modular Discord bot, with loads of built in modules.

+**This is still in early development, therefore it is subject to frequent breaking changes and rewrites.**

 ## Menu
 * [Modules](#modules)
 * [Getting Started](#getting-started)